-- Cook the pasta according to package directions.
+- Cook the pasta according to the package directions.
 Drain and set aside

-- Heat 2 tablespoons olive oil in a large, sturdy skillet over medium high heat.
-Salt and pepper the steak pieces and add them to skillet.
+- Heat 2 tablespoons olive oil in a large, sturdy skillet over medium-high heat.
+Salt and pepper the steak pieces and add them to the skillet.
 Do not move them for 1 minute, then toss the steak pieces and continue to cook for another minute or two, until the steak is done to your liking.
 Remove from heat and tent with foil to keep warm.